 Lots of contact centers only give customer support limited authority to solve problems, so plenty of customers think they’re better off skipping you and going directly to your manager or CEO.

 By asking what they want and trying to offer them a solution, you prove yourself useful in their specific situation.
+Talk to your boss if you don’t have the authority, because that’s a very bad (and unfortunately still common) practice for how managers coordinate call centers efficiently.

 3. Remember They’re Customers, Even If They’re Wrong

 This part is tricky because customers are often wrong.
+But the basics of customer appreciation say you should still do your best.

 Maybe someone’s calling on January 7th because they didn’t get a discount offer that ran for Christmas.
 Obviously, you can’t give them the Christmas offer.
 What do you do in this situation?